mrkmarron/BosqueLanguage/docs/language/overview.md

 trydec(0) //-1
 ```

+In the case where the `when` clause is omitted the checked condition is if the expression value is `none` or if it is of type `Result<T, E>` and `isErr` is true.
+If the alternate expression is missing then the expression value is simply propagated instead of the user supplied value.

+Again in the test expression the special implicit binder variable `$value` can be used to refer to the value of the expression.

 ## <a name="6.6-Validation"></a>6.6 Validation

 For statement level validation statement the Bosque language provides the `assert` and `check` statements.
-The `assert` is only enabled in debug builds while `check` is enabled in all builds.
+By default the `assert` is only enabled in debug builds while `check` is enabled in all builds.
 If the condition provided evaluates to false both statements will raise an error.

 ```none
 assert false; //raise error in debug